Linguistics and Language Development

 - to grow individually and collectively as academic and teaching professionals.

-- to foster an environment of collegial exchange in which creative solutions to departmental, university, community and societal issues may emerge.
+- to foster an environment exchange in which creative solutions to departmental, university, community and societal issues may emerge.

 - to contribute to and promote interaction among the academic and social communities of which we are a part.